gwforg/gwf/docs/api.rst

 the files used and produced by the target.
 A :class:`~gwf.Workflow` ties together and allows for easy creation of targets.

-When all targets have been defined on a workflow, the workflow must be turned into a :class:`~gwf.Graph`.
-Preparing the workflow consists of computing the entire dependency graph of the workflow, checking the workflow for inconsistencies and circular dependencies.
+When all targets have been defined on a workflow, the workflow is turned into a :class:`~gwf.Graph` which will compute the entire dependency graph of the workflow, checking the workflow for inconsistencies and circular dependencies.

-A targets in a :class:`~gwf.Graph` can be scheduled on a :class:`~gwf.backends.Backend` using the :func:`gwf.core.schedule_many` function.
+A target in a :class:`~gwf.Graph` can be scheduled on a :class:`~gwf.backends.Backend` using the :func:`~gwf.schedule` function.

 Core